 Meant to inspire, this department is photo-centric but thoughtfully curated to ensure solid takeaway lessons.
 Architects share project-specific design/build challenges and solutions.

-Nova Scotia–based engineer Natalie Leonard designs residential construction plans based on building science research.
+Nova Scotia–based engineer and builder Natalie Leonard designs plans for affordable super-insulated homes based on solid building science research.

 A discovery during demolition changed the original plan to use conventional wood framing for this whole-house renovation.